 An orbital tumor can occur in children as well as adults.
-Most orbital tumors are benign masses but can comprimise the function of the eye muscles or optic nerve.
+Most orbital tumors are benign masses but can compromise the function of the eye muscles or optic nerve.
 The most common orbital tumors in children are dermoids and hemangiomas.
-The most common malignant orbital tumor in childhood is a rhabdomyosarcoma and typically presents with rapid protrusion of the eye.
+The most common malignant orbital tumor in childhood is a rhabdomyosarcoma, which typically presents with rapid protrusion of the eye.

 There are many more causes of a bulging eye (proptosis) in adults.
 Orbital tumors can certainly cause this.
-The most common benign orbital tumors in adults include lipoma (fatty tumor), hemangioma or lymphangioma (blood vessle tumors), schwannoma, meningioma or glioma (nerve tumors).
-Tumors from the surrounding sinuses, brain or even skin cancer (basal cell carcinoma, squamous cell carccinoma, melanoma and sebaceous carcioma) can also invade the orbit.
+The most common benign orbital tumors in adults include lipoma (fatty tumor), hemangioma or lymphangioma (blood vessel tumors), schwannoma, meningioma, or glioma (nerve tumors).
+Tumors from the surrounding sinuses, brain, or even skin cancer (basal cell carcinoma, squamous cell carcinoma, melanoma, and sebaceous carcinoma) can also invade the orbit.
 The most common malignancy of the orbit in an adult is lymphoma.
 Other malignant tumors can arise from the lacrimal gland and are less common.

-Our doctors are trained ophthalmologists who frequently operate in the orbit and understand the interaction of the delicate structures surrounding the eye.
-They have access to the most advanced surgical techniques and eqiupment to manage any orbital process.
+Our doctor is a highly trained oculoplastic surgeon who frequently operates in the orbit and understands the interaction of the delicate structures surrounding the eye.
+He has access to the most advanced surgical techniques and equipment to manage any orbital process.
 Contact our office today for a consultation.